Amazon Behavioral Interview Questions and Preparation Tips

 • SITUATION:

-The Situation step of the STAR method involves describing the specific context or background of the experience you are discussing.
+The Situation step of the STAR(C) method involves describing the specific context or background of the experience you are discussing.
 This could include details about the setting, the people involved, and any relevant circumstances that led up to the event or situation.

 • TASK: